Simple-Observability/simob-agent/README.md

 > [!NOTE]
 > The install script is fully documented with verbose comments and is designed to be easy to read, understand, and audit.

-### Optional flags

-The install script supports some optional flags that control how the agent is installed and what permissions it has.

-#### `--no-journal-access`
-By default, the install script grants the `simob-agent` user read access to system logs by adding it to the `systemd-journal` group.
-If you don’t want the agent to read system logs you can append the flag during installation.

 ### From source
 You can also build the agent binaries from source.
 During installation, set the environment variable `BINARY_PATH` to point to your built binary: